Freezer Bowl: Overview

-The Bengals completely took over the game from that point on.
 The Chargers would move the ball inside the Bengals 40-yard line five times during the rest of the game, but failed to score on each possession.
 San Diego responded with a drive to the Bengals 33-yard line, but came up empty when defensive back Louis Breeden intercepted a deep pass intended for Charlie Joiner at the 5-yard line.
-The Chargers defense quickly gave the offense another scoring opportunity, forcing a punt from Pat McInally that went just 32 yards to the Bengals 45.
-However, once again this amounted to nothing as Fouts was intercepted in the end zone by rookie safety Bobby Kemp.
+The Chargers defense gave the offense another scoring opportunity, forcing a punt from Pat McInally that went just 32 yards to the Bengals 45.
+However, Fouts was intercepted in the end zone by rookie safety Bobby Kemp.

 On the opening drive of the second half, San Diego drove to the Bengals 38-yard line, only to lose their fourth turnover of the day when Reggie Williams stripped the ball from Chuck Muncie and Cincinnati lineman Ross Browner recovered it.
-Then Anderson went to work, rushing three times for 31 yards and completing a 19-yard pass to Ross on a drive that moved the ball inside the San Diego 10-yard line.
+Anderson rushed three times for 31 yards and completed a 19-yard pass to Ross on a drive that moved the ball inside the San Diego 10-yard line.
 Following three incompletions and a fake field goal touchdown run by Steve Kreider called back by a holding penalty, Breech's 38-yard field goal made the score 20–7.
-On their next drive, Anderson's five completions moved the ball deep into Chargers territory, but defensive back Willie Buchanon put an end to it when he recovered a fumble from Ross that had been forced by Woodrow Lowe.
+On their next drive, Anderson's five completions moved the ball deep into Chargers territory, but defensive back Willie Buchanon recovered a fumble from Ross that had been forced by Woodrow Lowe.
 The Chargers then drove to the Bengals’ 20-yard line, but on third down, Fouts tripped over the foot of guard Doug Wilkerson and was downed for an 11-yard loss.
 Then Benirschke missed a 50-yard field goal try on the next play.

-Taking the ball back after the missed field goal, Cincinnati put the game away with a 14-play touchdown drive.
+Taking the ball back after the missed field goal, Cincinnati pushed the game with a 14-play touchdown drive.
 Anderson was injured early in the drive and replaced for two plays by Jack Thompson.
 Nevertheless, Johnson kept the Bengals moving on those plays, first rushing for 8 yards and then gaining 14 yards on a screen pass on 3rd down and 8.
-Later on the drive, Johnson converted a 4th and inches situation with a 7-yard run, and Anderson eventually finished it off with a 3-yard touchdown pass to Don Bass, making the final score 27–7.
+Later on the drive, Johnson converted a 4th and inches situation with a 7-yard run, and Anderson finished it off with a 3-yard touchdown pass to Don Bass, making the final score 27–7.
 San Diego responded with a drive to the Bengals 5-yard line, but turned the ball over on downs with less than three minutes left.